 Our Corporate Governance Guidelines include a section entitled "Recovery of Improperly-Awarded Incentive Compensation" which is our "Clawback Policy."
 Our NEOs (including ZelnickMedia and its shareholders, partners, employees, members and other affiliates who are deemed "Executives" under the Clawback Policy) are subject to the Clawback Policy.
-Our Corporate Governance Guidelines, including our Clawback Policy, are available on the Company's website at www.take2games.com by clicking on the "Investors" tab, and then clicking on the "Corporate Governance" link.
+Our Corporate Governance Guidelines, including our Clawback Policy, are available on the Company's website at www.take2games.com by clicking on "Conduct," then "Guidelines for Directors and Board Governance."